top of page

 JOE ESTERMANN - Guide

 Joe assisted with our first ever Buffalo hunters in 1997.
-We hunted the Ramingining swamps in Arnhem Land for the first 3 years, Water Buffalo on coastal flood plains, and skull/cape retrievals in the mud.
-We now operate INLAND with no wetland mud.!!
+We hunted the Ramingining swamps in Arnhem Land for the first 3 years, Water Buffalo on coastal flood plains, and tough skull/cape retrievals.
 Joe's main career was government services and training.
 His professional conduct has seen him guide many clients, with a good hunt plan.
 At home in the south, he hunts wild boar and deer, also an avid fisherman.
 He has hunted South Africa, Europe and New Zealand many times, and understands client service.
-Joe is a founding member of both South West Hunting & Conservation, and the Western Australian branch of the Australian Deer Association.
+Joe is a founding member of both SWH&C and ADA WA.

 WALLY ESTERMANN (Joes brother) has recently retired from guiding.
 His police service, fisheries dept, aviation, international pilot and Airline CEO experience, had him well qualified for excellent service for our clients.
 We still appreciate Wally assisting at camp, logistics and training.